Southridge Senior High football coach mourns player killed in hit-and-run; suspect bonds out

 The news of the crash that took the life of 17-year-old Justin Rivera in Southwest Miami-Dade, Friday morning, dealt a heavy blow to family members, friends and teammates.

-Speaking with 7News on Sunday, Victor Silva, the victim’s coach at Southride Senior High School, said the teen never missed a practice.
+Speaking with 7News on Sunday, Victor Silva, the victim’s coach at Southridge Senior High School, said the teen never missed a practice.

 “Disbelief was one of the first things that came to my mind, like getting kicked in the gut, you know?” said Silva.
 “Something so real is finding out one of your players is not there anymore, knowing that a few hours [before the crash] he was playing a game.”